dhs-mualphatheta/website-source/content/mathteam.md

 The DHS Math Team is a member of the Fairfield County Math League.
 We hold weekly practices and compete in a county-wide competition once every month.

+# How to Join

+There is no application process for the math team, anyone is welcome!
+Simply come to room B111 after school on Wednesday to get started.
+Keep in mind that the first Wednesday of every month is a competition, so no practice will be held on these days and the team will meet in the math learning connections room before boarding the bus.

 ## Leadership

 Current Captain: Eleanor Chase